Lower Philipstown

-Lower Philipstown (An Daingean Íochtarach) is a barony in County Offaly (formerly King's County), Republic of Ireland.
+Lower Philipstown (An Daingean Íochtarach) is a barony in County Offaly (formerly King's County), Ireland.

 Etymology

 The name Lower Philipstown is derived from Philipstown, the former name of Daingean.

 Location

 Lower Philipstown is located in northeast County Offaly and contains Croghan Hill and part of the Bog of Allen.

 History

 Lower Philipstown was roughly formed from the ancient tuaths; Tuath Rátha Droma and Tuath Cruacháin of the Uí Failge (O'Connor Faly). Ó hAonghusa (O'Hennessy) alongside Ó hUallacháin (O'Houlihan) are cited here as chiefs of Clan Colgan, near Croghan Hill.